Engineering Geology and Geotechnics

 - 3 years full time, 4 years sandwich with work placement

-- 280-340 points to include 200 points from two A levels or equivalent to include Mathematics, Physics or Chemistry, plus one other Science subject (Biology, Environmental Science/Studies, Geography, Geology, Mathematics or Physics), or one relevant Technology subject.
-English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.
-Other qualifications
+280-340 points to include 200 points from two A levels or equivalent to include Mathematics, Physics or Chemistry, plus one other Science subject, or one relevant Technology subject.
+See full entry requirements OTHER QUALIFICATIONS

 UK/EU/Channel Islands and Isle of Man students